Photon Vault

 • Vault and object identifiers

-• File sizes and transfer activity
+• Object counts, file sizes, timestamps, and transfer activity

-• Share-link and upload events
+• Folder relationships, ACLs, share-link, and upload events

 Need more detail?